 - (i) a condition that the offender must not leave the State except with the approval of the DCS; and - (j) a condition that the offender must, during the operational period of the order, submit to the supervision of a probation officer or prescribed officer as required by the probation officer or prescribed officer. - (2) The Supreme Court may specify any one or more of the following conditions on an HRO order, or an interim HRO order, in relation to an offender: - (a) a condition that the offender must, during the operational period of the order, during the times, specified in the order, of the days of the week specified in the order, be at premises approved by a probation officer, except if the offender is not, for a relevant reason, at the premises; - (b) a condition that the offender must, during all of the operational period of the order or such periods, within the operational period, as are determined from time to s.
-37 P art 3 - High Risk Offenders (c) time by the Supreme Court, submit to electronic monitoring, including by wearing or carrying an electronic device; a condition that if the offender is, in accordance with paragraph (b), required to submit to electronic monitoring - (i) the offender must not remove, tamper with, damage or disable any device used for the purpose of the electronic monitoring; and (ii) the offender must comply with all reasonable and lawful directions given to the offender in relation to the electronic monitoring; (d) if the order is subject to a condition under paragraph (f) or (g), a condition that the offender must, during the operational period of the order, when directed to do so by a police officer, probation officer or prescribed officer, submit to a breath test, urine test, or other test, for the presence of alcohol, an illicit drug or medication; (e) a condition that the offender must, during the operational period of the order, appear before the Court at the places, days and times, that the Court specifies in the order; (f) a condition that the offender must, during the operational period of the order, take medication as required by a psychiatrist or a medical practitioner or by another person specified by the Court;
+37 Part 3 - High Risk Offenders time by the Supreme Court, sul electronic monitoring, includin wearing or carrying an electronic of (c) a condition that if the offender ng by levice; accordance with paragraph (b), r to submit to electronic monitoring - (i) the offender must not r tamper with, damage or any device used for the p of the electronic monitorin disable ourpose (ii) the offender must comply reasonable and lawful diagiven to the offender in to the electronic monitorin rections relation (d) if the order is subject to a counder paragraph (f) or (g), a contract that the offender must, during operational period of the order directed to do so by a police probation officer or prescribed submit to a breath test, urine test, of test, for the presence of alcohol, a drug or medication; ndition ng the , when officer, officer, or other (e) a condition that the offender must, the operational period of the appear before the Court at the days and times, that the Court sp in the order; order, places, (f) a condition that the offender must, the operational period of the order medication as required by a psyc er, take or a medical practitioner or by another person specified by the Court;